webqit/webflo/README.md

 }
 ```

-All is now set!
+And that gets it all ready!
 The commands `npm start` and `npm run generate` will be coming in often during development.

 ### "Hello World!"

 To be sure that Webflo is listening, run `npx webflo help` on the terminal.
 An overview of available commands should be shown.

-If you can't wait to say *Hello World!* 😅, you can have an HTML page say that right now!
+If you can't wait to say *Hello World!* 😅, you can have an HTML page say that right away!
 + Create an `index.html` file in a new subdirectory `public`.

   ```shell